ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/input.rst

 superglobals themselves.
 However, the input class does offer some benefits.

-Since the ExpressionEngine function for creating cookies--- :meth:`Functions::set_cookie`---adds a prefix automatically to enable compatibility with other programs, it is recommended that you use the Input Class, since it automatically strips out that prefix.
+Since the ExpressionEngine method for creating cookies--- :meth:`Functions::set_cookie`---adds a prefix automatically to enable compatibility with other programs, it is recommended that you use the Input Class, since it automatically strips out that prefix.

-The superglobal functions all allow the specification of an optional second parameter that lets you run the data through the :doc:`XSS filter
+The superglobal methods all allow the specification of an optional second parameter that lets you run the data through the :doc:`XSS filter
 </development/usage/security>`.
 It's enabled by setting the second
 parameter to boolean TRUE.

-Lastly, the superglobal functions will check to see if the item is set and return ``FALSE`` (boolean) if not.
+Lastly, the superglobal methods will check to see if the item is set and return ``FALSE`` (boolean) if not.
 This lets you conveniently use data without having to test whether an item exists first.
 In other words, normally you might do something like this::